SoftUni-Internal/interactive-content/EN/03-Polymorphism/00-Lesson-Introduction.md

 **1. Polymorphism**

-- What is Polymorphism
+- What polymorphism is

-- What types of Polymorphism there are
+- What types of polymorphism there are

-- How to Override methods
+- How to override methods

-- How to Overload methods
+- How to overload methods

 **2. Abstract Classes**

-- What are abstract methods
+- What abstract methods are

 [/slide]